zakkarry/retraktarr/README.md

-  --sonarr, -s          Synchronize Sonarr series with Trakt.tv --all, -all, -a       Synchronize both Starr apps with Trakt.tv --mon, -m             Synchronize only monitored content with Trakt.tv --qualityprofile QUALITYPROFILE, -qp QUALITYPROFILE
+  --sonarr, -s          Synchronize Sonarr series with Trakt.tv --all, -all, -a       Synchronize both Starr apps with Trakt.tv --mon, -m             Synchronize only monitored content with Trakt.tv --missing             Synchronize only missing Radarr content with Trakt.tv --qualityprofile QUALITYPROFILE, -qp QUALITYPROFILE
                         The quality profile you wish to sync to Trakt.tv --tag TAG, -t TAG     The arr tag you wish to sync to Trakt.tv